CGJennings/se3docs/docs/um-deck-print-tips.md

 # Tips for printing and assembling components

-This section provides guidance on printing, assembling, and integrating homebrew content with an existing game.
+This page provides guidance on printing, assembling, and integrating homebrew content with an existing game.
 It is divided into three phases: design, production, and play.
 You'll get the best results by taking all three phases into account: thoughtful design, nice production standards, and an engaged gaming group.

 > If you want advice on printing components made by someone else, then you can skip down to the **Production Phase** since the design choices have been made for you.